A Complete Guide to Series

 - Used for the last article (has previous article but no next)default

-- Fallback template used when a specific position template isn’t defined
+- Fallback template used when a specific position template isn’t defined_index.md

 ), as extra.series_intro_templates